streuselschnecke42/CompTech/assignment-4/Report.md

 ![0](../ass4/images)

 ## Execution
 When the program starts, all four LEDs represent 0000.

-Pressing the GP5 button increases the binary count (e.g., 0001 → 0010 → 0011 … up to 1111).
+Pressing the GP5 button increases the binary count (0001- 0010- 0011 … up to 1111).

-Pressing the GP6 button decreases the binary count (e.g., 1111 → 1110 → 1101 … down to 0000).
+Pressing the GP6 button decreases the binary count (1111 - 1110 - 1101 … down to 0000).
 If the counter reaches 0 or 15, additional presses in the same direction have no effect.

 Because no debouncing is implemented, rapid toggling or bouncing may cause multiple increments per press.
-However, this behavior is acceptable as noted in the task instructions.
+However, this behavior is acceptable as noted in the task instruction.

 **Note:** This explanation of the commands was based on the Raspberry Pi 3 Model B V1.2 and *NOT* the virtual machine.
 However, the Raspberry had a similar OS than the VM.
 The Raspberry uses Bullseye 32-bit, so the commands *should* be the same (not tested).